dhellmann/pymotw/PyMOTW/urlparse/index.rst

 :Purpose: Split URL into component pieces.
 :Python Version: since 1.4

-The urlparse module provides functions for breaking URLs down into their component parts, as defined by the relevant RFCs.
+The :mod:`urlparse` module provides functions for breaking URLs down into their component parts, as defined by the relevant RFCs.

 Parsing
 =======

-The return value from the urlparse function is an object which acts like a tuple with 6 elements.
+The return value from the :func:`urlparse()` function is an object which acts like a tuple with 6 elements.

 .. include:: urlparse_urlparse.py
     :literal:
     :start-after: #end_pymotw_header

 The parts of the URL available through the tuple interface are the scheme, network location, path, parameters, query, and fragment.
-In this example, I use "http" for the scheme since "scheme" is not a valid scheme.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urlparse_urlparse.py'))